 I wrote a non-fiction book called "Almighty."
 It's about nuclear weapons, the activists who resist them, and the bureaucracy that maintains them.
 It is part historical adventure, part courtroom drama, part moral thriller.
 You can order it here.
-Here's my list of upcoming book-related appearances:
+The paperback is out Aug.
+1.

 “This is a strangely captivating book — dark and utterly frightening … Zak’s narrative is a perfectly measured blend of biography, suspense, and history.
 He skillfully uses the small, finite story of the Y-12 protest to explore our national identity as a people whose culture is now intimately connected with things nuclear.”
 Kai Bird, The New York Times Book Review

 "This book is essential reading for any American. ...
 Zak is a terrific writer.
 His chronicle of our nuclear complex—from the bomb’s creation to the present-day modernization of our nuclear arsenal—unfurls like a film, with drama, suspense and an eye for horrifying absurdities."
 Claire Schaeffer-Duffy, America magazine